tchan1010/SmoothWalker/README.md

 and a table listing all the raw data for that chart.
 You may dismiss a detailed page by tapping on anywhere in that page.

+There are two branches in this release:

+1. depictWalkingSpeed

+    Show the walking speed charts based on the provided mock data

+2. depictLatestWalkingSpeed

+    Show the walking speed charts based on the latest data as obtained from the Health store.

 ## Version History